Iron (III) chloride and potassium thiocyanate: the classic colour‑change test that still makes chemistry pop

 Conclusion

-The FeCl₃–KSCN reaction remains a staple in analytical and educational chemistry for good reason: it is inexpensive, visually striking, and chemically solid.
+The FeCl₃–KSCN reaction remains a staple in analytical and educational chemistry for good reason: it is inexpensive, visually striking, and chemically dependable.
 By following these refined tips and addressing common pitfalls, you can elevate the reliability and reproducibility of your results—whether you're detecting trace iron in environmental samples or simply marvelling at the elegant chemistry unfolding in a beaker.